 mvn install on the local machine as a different user to the one Jenkins runs as this won’t work.

-Also, if you are running your job on a node/slave, it’s possible that the Jenkins job won’t be looking at the local M2 repo.
+Also, if you are running your job on an agent, it’s possible that the Jenkins job won’t be looking at the local M2 repo.
 This depends on what sort of job you are using (Maven Project vs Freestyle Project)

 settings.xml file globally (via